cpsc362sw/project/README.md

 __'app, a software that aids you'__

 # File Structure Layout
-* Main scss/js files  /resources/assets/
+* Main styling and javascript  /resources/assets/
     * Styling for our views

 * Main views          /resources/views/